Infanticide in 19th-century New Zealand: Background

-Maori Infanticide?
-Cautionary notes
+Māori infanticide

-In the case of Maori infants, detailed statistics about infant health and mortality are not as readily available, due to their presence in remote and isolated rural dwellings inaccessible through roading and civic transport.
-Furthermore, there are social policy considerations that need to be considered, as British colonialism distorted social relationships that may have either hampered or facilitated infanticide in the Maori context.
-Given the ravages of higher incidence of poor housing, sanitation, malnutrition and infectious diseases, overall 19th-century Maori infant mortality was probably higher than those of European counterparts, however.
-Against infanticide, however, large family (whanau) structures were often available to care for any such child.
-While there are accounts of apparent infanticide, they often seem to be second-hand information from pakeha Church of England missionaries.
+In the case of Māori infants, detailed statistics about infant health and mortality are not as readily available, due to their presence in remote and isolated rural dwellings inaccessible through roading and civic transport.
+Furthermore, there are social policy considerations that need to be considered, as British colonialism distorted social relationships that may have either hampered or facilitated infanticide in the Māori context.
+Given the ravages of higher incidence of poor housing, sanitation, malnutrition and infectious diseases, overall 19th-century Māori infant mortality was probably higher than those of European counterparts.
+However, large whānau (family) structures were often available to care for children, which may have prevented some cases of infanticide.
+While there are accounts of apparent infanticide, they often seem to be second-hand information from immigrant Church of England missionaries.
 These noted that female infanticide seemed to be prevalent in the context of slavery, cross-cultural relationships and other such inhospitable grounds.
 Intertribal warfare was also a factor that militated against female infant survival, given the prospect that surviving male children could then become warriors for the defence of a particular iwi (tribal community and social network).
-However, it is highly probable that the advent of colonialism and introduction of European transport and weapons technology affected the severity and scale of prior tribal conflicts, so this may not reflect an accurate prognosis of Maori infanticide.
-As time went on, many Maori adopted Christian religious beliefs due to missionary efforts and this reduced the incidence of slavery, cannibalism and homicide amongst such Maori communities, although it also returned even during the early 20th century during times of economic hardship.
-In short, it is hard to assess the frequency and prevalence of Maori infanticide and its permissibility during the 19th century.
+However, it is highly probable that the advent of colonialism and introduction of European transport and weapons technology affected the severity and scale of prior tribal conflicts, so this may not reflect an accurate prognosis of Māori infanticide.
+As time went on, many Māori adopted Christian religious beliefs due to missionary efforts and this reduced the incidence of slavery, cannibalism and homicide amongst such Maori communities, although it also returned during the early 20th century during times of economic hardship.
+In short, it is hard to assess the frequency and prevalence of Māori infanticide and its permissibility during the 19th century.